Security part 1 - Email sign-in

 Apple accounts are protected using two-factor authentication (2FA).
 This is required on all new accounts, and to use various Apple features.

-When you sign in on a new device, you need to verify using one of your registered Apple devices, or a trusted phone number, as well as your password.
+When you sign in on a new device, you need to verify using one of your registered Apple devices, or a registered phone number, as well as your password.

-If you can’t sign in, you will need to recover your account.
-This takes longer - it could be a week or two.
+If you lose access to all your “trusted” devices and phone numbers, you will need to recover your account.
+This takes longer – it could be a week or two.

-Once you have a recovery plan for your Apple account, make sure you have two-factor authentication turned on.
+Once you understand how account recovery will work, make sure you have two-factor authentication turned on.
 It will be much harder for criminals to steal your account.

 2. Gmail / Google account

-Google automatically changes accounts to “2-Step Verification” (2SV).
+Google likes to automatically change your account to “2-Step Verification” (2SV).
 When you sign in on a new device, 2SV requires your registered phone, as well as your password.
 Or you might use a passkey saved on your phone.

 When you lose your phone, how will you sign in on a new device?
 What can you use as a backup?

-Even if 2-Step Verification is disabled, Google requires a “second step” whenever they decide a sign-in attempt is “suspicious”.
-The best approach is to add multiple backup options, and then make sure 2-Step Verification is turned on.
+Even if 2-Step Verification is turned off, Google requires a “second step” whenever they decide a sign-in attempt is “suspicious”.
+The best approach is to work out a recovery plan, and then make sure 2-Step Verification is turned on.

 -